In my new pursuit of stand-up comedy, my biggest challenge is the time limit. The “tight five” is the bread-and-butter of a stand-up comedian.

 (5) Presence

-Once you’re on the stage, you’ve got to be on the stage and in the moment.
+Once you’re on stage, you’ve got to be in the moment.
 You must leave everything else aside.
+And you can’t let yourself get flustered by distractions.
+It’s mindfulness in action.

 The first time I got the one-minute warning light, my mind shut off and I abruptly ended my set.
 It takes a while to get comfortable with the warning light and still continue.
 I’m not completely there yet.
 In my first show, I saw the red light once it was on.
 I knew the light came on with one minute left, but I didn’t see it go on.
 I know that the last minute of my set I was partially in my head, wondering when did that light go on?